Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

-1. 10,000 records describing research grants, each specifying the principal investigator, institution, research area, proposal title, award date, and funding amount in comma-separated-value (CSV) format.
+1. 10,000 records describing research grants, each specifying the principal investigator, institution, research area, proposal title, award date, and funding amount in a comma-separated-value (CSV) format.

 2. 10 million records in a variety of formats from funding agencies,